 Let's take a closer look at the "anatomy" of your fireplace door.
 The frame is meant to be completely stationary.
 It is mounted to the face of the fireplace, or to the metal firebox, with pressure or sheet metal screws.
 It is similar to a regular door frame in your home.
 It bears the weight of the door through hinges (or other hardware in the case of a fireplace) and allows you to engage (open or close) the door easily.
 The stiles are not considered stationary.
 They surround the glass and make up the door itself.
 In some models, they are connected to the frame and hold the glass in place at the top and bottom of the panel.
 In other cases, they completely surround the glass on all sides.
 The handle on your fireplace door is considered part of the door stile.

 To gain a better understanding, take a look at the pictures below.
 The door frame is indicated by the blue arrows, while the door stile is indicated by the red arrows:

-While most stiles match the frame in color and appearance, some door models allow the homeowner to customize it in different, yet complimentary shades.
+While most stiles match the frame in color and appearance, some door models allow the homeowner to customize it in different, yet complementary shades.

 As you can see, a “stile” is an entirely different subject compared to “style”!
 Fireplace Doors Online does, however, have an extensive collection of elegant, trendy, and fashionable designs for you to choose from when it comes to updating the look of your fireplace doors.
 Enjoy perusing our beautiful line-up of masonry and zero clearance doors!
 And when one of your friends compliments the style (or is that stile?) that you chose, you can brief them on your vast knowledge of fireplaces, as well as home décor!